 You will need to submit your motion a few weeks before Conference starts, usually 5-8 weeks.
 Emergency motions and amendments can be submitted up to a few days before Conference.
 And procedural motions can be submitted at any time.

-The deadlines for our 2020 Conference are at mid-day on the dates below:
+The deadlines for our 2020 Conference are at the dates and times listed below:

 - 16th October (6pm): Deadline for Motions & Constitutional Amendments.

 - 11th November (6pm): Deadline for Topical Motions and Amendments.

 - 21st November (7am): Deadline for Emergency Motions and Ammendments to topical

 You can ask for advice on motions by contacting firstname.lastname@example.org.

 Please submit all motions to email@example.com

 Who can write a motion?

 Any member can write a motion.
 You will need to get at least 20 other Welsh party members or your local party to back your motion if you want to submit it to the Conference Committee.